jausions/php-graphql-oqm/README.md

     --namespace "Vendor\Custom\Namespace"
 ```

+## Notes

+### Dealing with `PHP Fatal error:  Uncaught RuntimeException: Reached the limit of nesting in type info in ...SchemaGenerator\SchemaClassGenerator.php`
+You might encounter this error when the schema is deeply nested for the types.
+You can increase the depth of "type / ofType" by providing the `-D` option
+(or `--type-of-type-depth`) when running the command.
+The default value is 4.

 # Usage
 In all the examples below I'm going to use the super cool public Pokemon GraphQL API as an illustration.